Arifmaulanaazis/QVS/README.md

 Q-VS is a powerful software application designed to determine the affinity of a specific receptor with multiple ligands simultaneously.
 Leveraging the robust capabilities of **AutoDock Vina V1.2.3** and **V1.1.2** as the backend engines, this application offers a streamlined solution for researchers in computational chemistry and drug discovery.

 Developed using PyQt5 in the Python language, Q-VS provides an intuitive graphical user interface that makes complex molecular docking tasks more accessible.
+In addition to docking capabilities, Q-VS also includes specialized modules for secondary metabolite searches, ADMET predictions, ligand preparation, and molecular dynamics simulations.

 ## Features

 - **Multi-Ligand Docking**: Simultaneously evaluate the binding affinity of numerous ligands to a specific receptor.
+- **Metabolib**: Search for secondary metabolite databases and predict ADMET properties using compound similarity fingerprints.
+Users can search by plant Latin name, CID, or secondary metabolite name and export results to Excel.
+- **Smiles2Structure**: Prepare ligands by converting SMILES strings to various file formats (PDB, PDBQT, SDF, MOL, MOL2) and generate 2D structural images.
+Users can customize minimization methods (MMFF94 or UFF) and set parameters like energy, conformer count, and maximum repetition.
+- **Molecular Dynamic**: Run molecular dynamics simulations using Gromacs 2021.5, which is built for Windows.
+This feature integrates with CHARMM-GUI for preparation, allowing users to easily run MD simulations by providing the prepared files.
 - **Integration with AutoDock Vina**: Supports both V1.2.3 and V1.1.2 versions for flexible docking simulations.
 - **User-Friendly Interface**: Built with PyQt5, offering a modern and intuitive user experience.
 - **Data Analysis and Visualization**: Includes tools for analyzing docking results and visualizing molecular interactions.